-The medical app, or mHealth industry is one of the fastest-growing industries in the world, and demand for healthcare applications continues to grow.
+The medical app, or mHealth industry is one of the fastest-growing industries in the world, and demand for healthcare mobile app development continues to grow.
 Zion Market Research predicts that the mHealth market will be worth over $102 billion by 2022, with a projected annual growth rate of 32.5% between 2016 and 2022.

 With 70% of Americans using one or more mHealth app on a daily basis, this is not a surprise.
 Most of these apps, however, are fitness or nutrition applications, and the market is oversaturated with them.
 There are all kinds of fitness apps for different parts of body, for different body types, and for all kinds of sports and wearables.
 Fitness app features are present in medical apps as well.
 It can be a challenge to promote your app among all the others and stand out from the competition.

 However, applications for doctors and patients is a niche that can be very rewarding.
-These apps have a chance to become popular among users and make a difference in the world of healthcare because very few apps have done it right.
+Medical apps for doctors have a chance to become popular among users and make a difference in the world of healthcare because very few apps have done it right.
 Most applications for doctors and patients don’t have three core features that are in the highest demand.
 These features are:

 - Electronic medical record management and exchange